tedca77/IME/README.md

 This updates the **EXIFOriginalDate** field.

 If a file has already been processed by IME, and then new date information is added to it, then IME will re-process the file - this could including finding an event and geocoding.
 Adding a new date will overwrite the existing date, even if a previous date has been provided.
+# Adding IPTC Metadata
+It is also possible to add some IPTC metadata to every photo - this is specified at the Drive level.
+The fields that can currently be updated are as follows:
+* **IPTC category**: this will replace the existing category
+* **IPTC Keywords**: these should be entered separated by semi-colon i.e. ```"keyword1;keyword2"```.
+These are added to existing keywords.
+* **IPTC Copyright**: this will adda new Copyright statement to this field.

 # Finding Events
 Events can be used to add information such as a Title, Description or Keywords to a photo, based on the day or date.
 For instance,
 *	Every photo taken on Christmas Day could be given a title of ‘Christmas’;